 The treatment approach taught on this course is supported by a body of real clinical data and utilises in-clinic testing methods to help determine point selection and treatment principles.

 This is a great opportunity to systematically learn a range of new clinical skills with lots of in-person practical learning days with a great group of colleagues.
 Join us in January for what we believe will be an enriching and informative training.
-With Jamie Hamilton as a guest teacher on this course, we will include teaching of advanced pulse diagnosis for the Eight Extraordinary Vessels and Luo Collaterals with the Mai Jing system (a pulse method based on the classics).
+With Jamie Hamilton as a guest teacher on this course, we will include teaching of advanced pulse diagnosis for the Eight Extraordinary Vessels with the Mai Jing system (a pulse method based on the classics).

 You will learn